-Short-haired cats only need to be brushed once a week, where long-haired cats need to be brushed more frequently preferably on a daily basis to keep their hair detangled and prevent matting.
+Short-haired cats only need to be brushed once a week, whereas long-haired cats need to be brushed more frequently preferably daily to keep their hair detangled and prevent matting.

 Bathing Your Cat

-Cats don't need to be bathed often because they are skilled at bathing themselves however, there are situations where you will need to give your kitty a bath such as when their fur is too dirty to clean themselves, they are covered in mats, their fur is sticky or smelly, or their fur is oily to touch.
+Cats don't need to be bathed often because they are skilled at bathing themselves however, there are situations where you will need to bath your kitty such as when their fur is too dirty to clean themselves, they are covered in mats, their fur is sticky or smelly, or their fur is oily to touch.

-Here is how you can give your kitty a bath:
+Here is how you can bath your kitty: